Jacqueline Fernandez: Personal life and other work

 Fernandez shares a close bond with her family, and admits that she misses being around them.
 She says: "I miss them so much everyday.
 You don't realise when you live away from home how difficult life can be [...]
 At the same time, staying away from them has taught me to be more responsible.
 It has taught me so many things about myself, about priorities and time management."

 In 2008, Fernandez started dating Bahraini prince Hassan bin Rashid Al Khalifa, whom she met at a mutual friend's party; they separated in 2011.
 While filming Housefull 2 in 2011, Fernandez began a romantic relationship with director Sajid Khan.
 The relationship attracted media coverage in India and there was speculation of an impending wedding.
 However, the relationship ended in May 2013.

+Fernandez was the brand ambassador of the Indian Super League club Delhi Dynamos for the 2017–18 season, where she helped the club in engaging with the fans across the city and country.
+She was also the first female to be appointed the brand ambassador of an Indian football club.

 Fernandez has supported charitable organisations and a number of causes.
 For advocating the welfare of animals, Fernandez was named "Woman Of The Year" by PETA (India) in 2014.
 Fernandez is a vegan.